microbiomedata/mg_annotation/docs/index.rst

 Output
 ------
  The final structural and functional annotation files are in GFF format and the summary files are in TSV format.
-The key outputs are listed below but additional files are available.
+The key outputs are bolded below but additional files are available.

-- GFF: Structural annotation
-- GFF: Functional annotation
-- TSV: KO Summary
-- TSV: EC Summary
-- TSV: Gene Phylogeny Summary

 ==================================== ============================================================================
 FileName                              Description